-The UT Arlington Executive MBA curriculum provides students with actionable information that can make an immediate difference in real-time business situations.
-Our approach is student-team based with an emphasis on current case studies, providing you with an optimum opportunity to practice high-level decision making in a collaborative environment.
+UTA's Executive MBA curriculum is constantly updated to provide students with actionable information for immediate impact.
+Our approach is student-team based and emphasizes current case studies--providing opportunities to practice high-level decision making in a collaborative environment.

 Fourteen courses are taught in sequence*, beginning with a cohort orientation, and culminating with the two-week China immersion trip in the final semester.
 Classes meet for two weekends per month, typically alternating, over 15 months: Friday 1‑8 p.m., and Saturday 8 a.m.‑5 p.m.